hydraulic-software/conveyor/guidebook/docs/faq/index.md

 users.
 Being a local tool means you get:

 * Ultra-fast turnaround times on rebuilds, so you can quickly experiment and polish your package.
-* No outages - a tool is as available as your own hardware.
+* No outages.
+A tool is as available as your own hardware.
-* Freedom and privacy.
-We don't know what software you build with Conveyor, and that's as it should be!
-In an era of sudden and arbitrary cancellations, a tool is something you can rely on.
+* Privacy.
+We never see your code, so you can use Conveyor for internal or proprietary tools without worry.
 * Absolute control.
-When you buy the Unlimited Edition you get the source code and can easily fork it.
+When you buy the Source or Unlimited plans you get the source code and can fork it, or even resell it as a feature of your own product.
 Good luck forking a service!

 It has advantages for us too: